csc-training/summerschool/gpu/docs/07-multi-gpu.md

 omp_target_memcpy(dst, src, size, dstOffset, srcOffset, dstDev, srcDev);
 ```
 * when direct p-t-p  is missing the copying is done through the host memory
+* no equivalent `hipMemcpyPeer` in SYCL
-* no equivalent `hipMemcpyPeer`in SYCL, behaviour is implementation dependent
+     * implementation dependent behaviour